MovByte/aero/README.md

 ![aero logo](./aero.webp)

-Aero is a safe, developer-friendly, innovative interception web proxy with many features.
+Aero is a safe, declarative, developer-friendly, innovative interception web proxy with many features.
 Aero provides full site support without delay and has a clean, organized codebase.
 Aero is made to bypass filter restrictions, web restrictions, and bypasses web browser restrictions.

 You can refer to the [docs website](https://aero.sh/docs) if you are looking for instructions for how to get aero or how to work on aero